learn-co-students/js-jquery-modify-html-readme-bootcamp-prep-000/README.md

 ### Adding Text

 Go ahead and open `html/index.html` in the browser.
-You should see a really boring looking website with the text `yo yo yo yo yo yo yo`.
+To do this in the IDE, you'll want to run the `httpserver` command in the terminal.
+You should see something like this: `Serving HTTP on 159.203.117.55:3107`.
+Paste 159.203.117.55:3107 into your browser's URL bar and you should see a list of files and directories.
+Click on the one that says `html` and you should see really boring looking website with the text `yo yo yo yo yo yo yo`.

 We want to add the text `hey hey hey hey!!!!!` to end of our paragraph.